The timeline of the decree regarding the General Policies Pertaining to Article 44 of the Constitution.

 However, no noticeable effect was seen in the decrease of activity, influence, or presence of the government in the economy.

-Therefore, the presentation of a new interpretation of Principle 44 of the Constitution in order to actualize the [original] list of goals of Principle 44 was placed on the agenda of the Expediency Council [Majma’ Tashkhis Maslehat] by order of the Supreme Leader.
-Finally, the General Policies Pertaining to Principle 44 of the Constitution were recommended by this Councilas a one-time reinterpretation of this Principle in two stages (the months of Khordad, 1384, and Tir of 1385 [June and July of 2005 and 2006, respectively]) with the strategy to provide the opportunity for widespread and active presence of the non-governmental sector in the country’s economic system, specially in the important sectors of the economy that are specified in Principle 44.
+Therefore, the presentation of a new interpretation of Article 44 of the Constitution in order to actualize the [original] list of goals of Article 44 was placed on the agenda of the Expediency Council [Majma’ Tashkhis Maslehat] by order of the Supreme Leader.
+Finally, the General Policies Pertaining to Article 44 of the Constitution were recommended by this Councilas a one-time reinterpretation of this Principle in two stages (the months of Khordad, 1384, and Tir of 1385 [June and July of 2005 and 2006, respectively]) with the strategy to provide the opportunity for widespread and active presence of the non-governmental sector in the country’s economic system, specially in the important sectors of the economy that are specified in Article 44.

 These [recommendations] were issued as a decree by the Supreme Leader in 5 articles for the realization of the following goals: